 As a measure of the company’s commitment to supporting the Modern Day Slavery Act, all UK and overseas staff will be notified that any breach of the company’s above stated policy will be treated seriously by the Board of Directors, and could result in disciplinary action being taken against them.

 The company gives priority to ensuring that its staff are fully trained in the issues surrounding modern day slavery.
-The Board of Directors has designated its legal advisor, Lewis Solomon, to assist in raising the awareness of its staff and suppliers of the company’s commitment to the Modern Day Slavery Act.
-Mr Solomon sits on various committees on the trade body, ABTA, including the health & safety and consumer & legal services committees, and has been awarded a certificate of training by ABTA in the subject of modern day slavery.
-He will be co-ordinating the training of staff both in the UK and overseas in raising their awareness of the issue and the company’s commitment to a zero-tolerance policy.
+The Board of Directors has designated its legal advisor, to assist in raising the awareness of its staff and suppliers of the company’s commitment to the Modern Day Slavery Act.
+The appointed legal advisor sits on various committees on the trade body, ABTA, including the health & safety and consumer & legal services committees, and has been awarded a certificate of training by ABTA in the subject of modern day slavery.
+They will be co-ordinating the training of staff both in the UK and overseas in raising their awareness of the issue and the company’s commitment to a zero-tolerance policy.
 The Board of Directors also actively encourage staff both in the UK and Overseas to report upon any suspicious activity on the part of customers or suppliers which would give rise to a suspicion of human trafficking or modern day slavery.

 The Board of Directors acknowledges that they do not own or control the many supply chains in which they are involved in the various countries in which they operate and it would be impossible for them to monitor them on a 24/7 basis.
 However, the company only works with reputable and fully licenced suppliers and partners, and will take all reasonable steps to ensure they are fully compliant with their local laws in the field of preventing modern day slavery.